skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 ### Centralized Coordination：One all-knowing, leading vehicle is responsible for the planning, coordination, and synchronization of the maneuvers of all the vehicles.
- Connected automated vehicle cooperative control with a deep reinforcement learning approach in a mixed traffic environment Centralized vehicle trajectory planning on general platoon sorting problem with multi-vehicle lane changing(partc 2023)
+ Connected automated vehicle cooperative control with a deep reinforcement learning approach in a mixed traffic environment Centralized vehicle trajectory planning on general platoon sorting problem with multi-vehicle lane changing(partc 2023) Coordinated trajectory planning for lane-changing in the weaving areas of dedicated lanes for connected and automated vehicles
 ### Decentralized with Coordination: This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers.
  Lane change scheduling for connected and autonomous vehicles(partc 2023)